Written by Charlotte Cederwall

-An active chair, who was more recently an executive, can also de-risk an investment for the PE fund in different ways compared to the more traditional chair.
+An active independent chair, who was more recently an executive, can also de-risk an investment for the PE fund in different ways compared to the more traditional chair.

 An engaged, involved chair offers more flexibility and bandwidth in relation to the CEO’s skills and experience.
 They should be seen as a partner to the CEO — thinking through the role scope and complementary skills needed early on in order to create the right partnership between a CEO and chairman is critical.
 In an ever-evolving market, where deal volumes surpasses the number of available ‘backable’ CEOs, the right chair can provide valuable flexibility in considering potential CEO candidates and even step-in to run the company for a time, if needed.